Solution at hand –

 Also this approach might not be suitable in case where the writes per second are very high because that will overload the Ticket Server and also degrade your app performance.
 Flickr Ticketing service

-Node ID can be assigned to any physical node when during its startup and it can be retrieved from a shared cache in the cluster.
+– Node ID can be assigned to any physical node when during its startup and it can be retrieved from a shared cache in the cluster.
 Node ID can occupy next 10 bits.
+This number are coordinated by Zookeeper.

 Twitter has Snowflake service which is open source.